Cignature: 2024: Belle's debut with Unis, Sweetie but Saltie and disbandment

 On January 17, during the finale of Universe Ticket, Belle secured her spot as a member of the debuting group, Unis.
 On January 18, C9 Entertainment released a statement announcing that member Belle will promote as a member of Unis for two and a half years, and that she would not be participating in future activities with Cignature during the period and the group would continue to promote as six.

 On May 24, it was announced that the group will release their fifth EP Sweetie but Saltie on June 10, 2024.
 On May 27, the group released a promotion scheduler for the album.
 On June 10, the group made their comeback with the release of the EP Sweetie But Saltie, along with its lead single "Poongdung".

 On December 3, C9 Entertainment announced through the Cignature fan cafe that the group has disbanded after unanimously agreeing to end their activities on November 30, 2024.
 All seven members terminated their exclusive contracts with the agency.

+On January 8, 2026, former Cignature members Jeewon, Semi, and Haeun (known previously as Ye Ah) debuted in the band Latency.